Makoto Teguramori: Vegalta Sendai

-Japan U-23 national team
+Japan national team

-In 2014 he became a manager for Japan U-23 national team and assistant coach for Japan national team.
+In 2014, Teguramori became a manager for Japan U-23 national team and assistant coach for Japan national team.
 In 2016 AFC U-23 Championship held in Qatar, he managed Japan U-23 to win the Asian U-23 tournament for the first time, thus qualifying to join 2016 Summer Olympics as the champions of Asia.
 In 2016 Summer Olympics, he and his U-23 men obtained as many as four points at the group stage, nonetheless ending up at only the third place behind Nigeria and Colombia in Group B. This was not sufficient for them to qualify to the next stage.

 V-Varen Nagasaki

-In 2019, he signed with J2 League club V-Varen Nagasaki.
+In February 2019, Teguramori signed with J2 League club V-Varen Nagasaki.

+Vegalta Sendai

+In February 2021, Teguramori signed with J1 League club Vegalta Sendai.

 BG Pathum United

-In 2022, Makoto Teguramori has been appointed as the new BG Pathum United head coach.
-BG Pathum United have parted ways with Teguramori after the club lost to Bangkok United in Thai League 1 on Sunday night.

-On 24 October 2022, BG Pathum United have parted ways with coach Makoto Teguramori after the club lost to Bangkok United in Thai League 1 on 23 October 2022.
+On 27 January 2022, BG Pathum United hired Teguramori as head coach.
+He was fired in October of that same year for "failing to meet the club's target."
+He has helped the club to win the 2022 Thailand Champions Cup.

+Chonburi

+On 13 May 2023, Thai League 1 club Chonburi hired Teguramori as their head coach.

+Return to BG Pathum United

+On 25 December 2023, he made a comeback to BG Pathum United in the second leg of the 2023–24 season, with the aim of winning one of the remaining domestic competitions.
+On 16 June 2024, Teguramori led BG Pathum United to win the first Thai League Cup title in their history, after a 1–0 win over Muangthong United in the final.
+However, he parted ways with The Rabbits on 8 October, after a disappointing run in the beginning of the 2024–25 season.

+Hà Nội

+On 17 February 2025, V.League 1 club Hà Nội announced they had appointed Teguramori as new head coach.
+In his first season at Hanoi FC, he led the club to the second place in the league.
+On 10 July 2025, the club extended his contract to one year.